armory/docs/content/en/continuous-deployment/armory-admin/evaluate-artifacts-stage-enable.md

 Keep the following in mind when using this configuration snippet:

 * Make sure to include the nested `spinnaker` parameter.
-Both are required because of how Armory Enterprise consumes plugin configurations.
+Both are required because of how Armory Continuous Deployment consumes plugin configurations.
 * Replace `<PLUGIN_VERSION>` on lines 10 and 22 with the version of the plugin that you want to use.
 Plugin versions can be found [here](#versions).

-Then, deploy your updated Armory Enterprise configuration using one of the following methods:
+Then, deploy your updated Armory Continuous Deployment configuration using one of the following methods:

 - If you are using a single manifest file: `kubectl -n <namespace> apply -f <path-to-manifest-file>`
 - If you are using Kustomize patches like the ones in the [Armory kustomize repo](https://github.com/armory/spinnaker-kustomize-patches), you need to apply the kustomization.
 Depending on how you have Kustomize installed (either directly or as part of `kubectl`), use one of the following commands: